miso-lims/miso-lims/docs/user_manual/type_data.md

 MISO administrators can add, edit, and delete metrics using the standard interface.
 A metric can only be deleted if it is not used by any existing assays.

+## Metric Subcategories

+Metric subcategories can be used to subdivide metrics within the major the metric categories.
+If your site uses [detailed sample mode](../site_configuration/#detailed-sample-mode), a library design code may be specified to indicate that the subcategory is only applicable to matching libraries.

+MISO administrators can add, edit, and delete metric subcategoriess using the standard interface.
+A metric subcategory can only be deleted if it is not used by any existing metrics.